Christmas Store: 2021

 The second annual Christmas Store was successful beyond our greatest expectations!

-131 families with 468 children were invited to come to choose Christmas presents.
-Each child received at least one new toy, one book and one stuffed animal.
-We served hot chocolate and cookies and festive Christmas music was filling the airwaves!!!
+131 families with 468 children were invited to come choose Christmas presents.
+Each child received at least one new toy, one book, and one stuffed animal.
+They enjoyed hot chocolate, cookies, festive Christmas decorations and music!

-All this was coordinated by our volunteer Vanessa Estebanez and her friends, and the employees of Stallion Oil and Gas.
-The decorations were wonderful and just drew the children in to the wonderland of gifts!!!
-With the help of Hillshire Village, Monarch Oaks Neighborhood Group, countless friends and neighbors the holiday season was launched at the East Spring Branch Food Pantry.
+Vanessa Estebanez coordinated this, along with her friends, and the employees of Stallion Oil and Gas.
+With the help of Hillshire Village, Monarch Oaks Neighborhood Group, and countless friends and neighbors, the holiday season was launched at East Spring Branch Food Pantry.

-In 2021 we had another successful Thanksgiving Distribution.
-A total of 1068 families were served.
+In 2021, we had another successful Thanksgiving Distribution.
+A total of 1068 families and 5290 individuals were served.
 In addition, ESBFP supported three smaller food pantries with their Thanksgiving programs.

-The list of the team Leaders alone for this years event was impressive: Lindsay Bhatia, Bob Randall, Mary Beth Bartkus, Yvonne Andoh, Alison Broadnax, William Green, Scott Kirkin, Natalie Hardy, Rick Talbott and Mary White.
-We’d especially like to recognize and thank one of the photographers for the event: Alex Broadnax who is a student pantry volunteer.
-We’d also like to thank Preston Zuckerman who created the Thanksgiving Video using the photos taken by Alex and our other volunteers.
-Our hearts are full and overflowing with the memory of the wonderful generosity of all our friends and the happy and wonderful families who we served!
-On November 22nd, we served almost 600 families recommended by 20 SBISD elementary schools, and on November 23rd, additional families in the community were served until most of the food was given out
+The Team Leaders were: Lindsay Bhatia, Bob Randall, Mary Beth Bartkus, Yvonne Andoh, Alison Broadnax, William Green, Scott Kirkin, Natalie Hardy, Rick Talbott and Mary White.
+We’d especially like to recognize and thank one of the photographers for the event: Alex Broadnax, who is a student pantry volunteer.
+We’d also like to thank Preston Zuckerman, who created the Thanksgiving Video using the photos taken by Alex and our other volunteers.
+On November 22nd, we served 450 families recommended by 20 SBISD elementary schools, and on November 23rd, additional families in the community were served until most of the food was given out.

 Stewart Packaging donated the bags

-Randal’s Grocery Store sold us the turkeys and chickens and delivered them to us
+Randal’s Grocery Store sold and delivered the turkeys and chickens

 Max Movers picked up and delivered the turkeys